D34THWINGS/react-named-router/README.md

 - `Undefined route "$name"`: When the `to` prop does not match any route given to the `NamedRouter`.

+Also NamedRoute will pass an extra `route` prop to rendered component/render function so you can make some matching against route name or use `renderRoutes(route.routes)`.

 ### `NamedSwitch`

 Based on the React Router [Switch](https://reacttraining.com/react-router/web/api/Switch) component.